MateKingGamer/ESP-32-CAM-to-ESP-32-TFT-DISPLAY/README.md

 When uploading code to ESP-32 CAM, the esp32 board library in board manager needs to be version 1.0.4.
 When uploading code to ESP-32 with the connected tft display, the esp32 board library in board manager needs to near the latest versions.

+When you download the TFT_eSPI library you need to change its User_Setup, with the provided one above, make sure that your tft display uses ST7735.